 A storytelling basket is a fun, educational activity for kids.
 Being able to retell a story is an important reading skill, and a precursor to paraphrasing and summarizing.

-Ox-Cart Man has a logical progression that is easy to retell, if you can remember all the pieces.
+Ox-Cart Man has a logical progression that is easy to retell (like these other favorite books for teaching story sequencing), if you can remember all the pieces.
 A storytelling basket is full of clues for just that.

 In our basket I included 4 plain felt rectangles in varying colors to represent the seasons.
 That way the child can more easily divide the story into sections for retelling.